Panama is a country of many faces & places – find out the most popular Panama tourist attractions to meet locals & fellow travelers alike!

 - Meet the indigenous Kuna people & visit their homes

 - Lay on white sandy beaches & swim in turquoise waters

 - Visit a natural pool of starfish

 - Snorkel around a shipwreck

 If you have time, stay overnight or longer – this kind of Caribbean paradise is pretty hard place to leave.

-Did you enjoy reading Top 7 Places to Visit in Panama?!
+Did you enjoy reading our list of Where to go in Panama?

 Pin it and help others find it too!